 Royal Tichelaar Makkum Decorative Earthenware Anno 1641

 The family business that has been passed on from father to son for nearly four centuries, is now led by Jan Tichelaar.
-Each year it attracts thousands of people to come and take a look at how and what is made here.

 Unlike the Delft pottery where they switched to using white baking clay in the mid 18th century, Tichelaar has never deviated from this ancient technique.
 This is also the great difference between the pottery of “The Royal Delft” and the pottery of “Tichelaar”.

 Because the painting is done on the glaze, the pictures “flows” somewhat into the glaze during the baking-process.
 In Delft they paint under the glaze layer, causing the pictures to be slightly more pronounced and sharper.

 The logo embedded in the glaze on the bottom consists of a shield with the word Makkum and underneath

 it two T’s crossed the brothers Tichelaar.
 Along with the signature of the painter, this is the hallmark of the only factory of Makkum pottery from the 17th century: “Royal Tichelaar”.

 In february of 2013 Tichelaar Makkum changed from producing traditional pottery to design.